-UMW Center for Honor, Leadership, and Service will places a large chalkboard up on campus walk between Lee Hall and Trinkle Hall.
-This chalkboard will have four different prompts on it for students to respond to:
+UMW Center for Honor, Leadership, and Service will place large chalkboards up on campus walk between Lee Hall and Trinkle Hall.
+These chalkboards will have four different prompts on it for students to respond to:

 I will make the world a better place by….

 Before I graduate I will…..

 Leadership means to me….